 To apply for the COMM GTA Program, email all of the following materials to the GTA Program Director, Dr. Tabitha Hart, at firstname.lastname@example.org

-- Signed cover letter in which you describe your teaching experience, qualifications, and motivations for participating in the GTA program.
+- Signed cover letter in which you describe your teaching experience, your qualifications, and your motivations for applying to the GTA program.

 - Current resume or CV that highlights relevant skills and knowledge.

-- Three signed letters of recommendation in PDF format that speak to your qualifications and your potential for serving as a GTA.
-For confidentiality, have your recommenders email in their own letters on your behalf.
+- Three signed letters of recommendation in PDF format that discuss your qualifications and your potential for serving as a GTA.
+For confidentiality, please have your recommenders email in their own letters on your behalf.

-Only complete applications will be considered; all complete applications will be evaluated on a competitive basis.
-Decisions will be announced TBA.
+Only complete applications will be considered.
+All complete applications will be evaluated on a competitive basis.

 San José State University as a standing policy does not discriminate against individuals because of their race, color, religion, age, sex, national origin, handicap, or status as Disabled Veteran or Vietnam Era Veterans.
 This policy applies to all University programs and facilities including, but not limited to, admissions, educational programs and employment.
 Such discrimination is prohibited by Title VI and VII of the Civil Rights Acts, Title IX of the Education Amendments, Secs.
 503 and 504 of the Vocational Rehabilitation Act of 1973, Age Discrimination Acts of 1974 and 1975, Vietnam Era Veteran's Readjustment Assistance Act of 1974, and other Federal and State statutes and regulations.
 Inquiries regarding the application of these laws and regulations to the University may be directed to the University's Office for Equal Opportunity.